 5 For the living know that they shall die: but the dead know not any thing, neither have they any more a reward; for the memory of them is forgotten.
 6 Also their love, and their hatred, and their envy, is now perished; neither have they any more a portion for ever in any thing that is done under the sun. - They are unconscious, dead, sleeping.

-5. What was the reason that the rich man ended up in hell?
+What is the reason that the Bible gives as to why the rich man ended up in hell?

 - Luke 16:19-21